BlanchetteLab/PhyloPGM/README.md

 ### Train FactorNet
-We can use the script `train_factornet.py` to train a FactorNet model.
+We can use the script `train_factornet.py` to train a FactorNet (Quang and Xie, 2019) model.
 Below is an example to run the script

 `python FactorNet/train_factornet.py toy-data/chipseq-ortho-test.csv toy-data/chipseq-ortho-test.csv toy-data/chipseq-ortho-test.csv  2 10 toy-data/model-trial.pth`